Huber-group-EMBL/CSAMA_website/content/about.md

 - Reproducible research and workflow authoring with R markdown
 - Package development, version control and developer tools

-## Course Structure
+## Summer School Structure

-The course consists of:
+The format consists of:

 - Morning lectures: 20 x 45 minutes: Monday to Friday 8:30-12:00h
 - Practical computer tutorials in the afternoons: Mon, Tue, Thu, Fri 13:30-16:30h
 - Evening sessions: Mon, Tue 20:30-22:00h
 - A hike in the mountains: Wed 14:00-22:00h

-## Course Materials
+## Teaching Materials

-All lecture slides and workshop material will be made available during the course and will remain available after the event.
+All lecture slides and workshop material will be made available during the summer school and will remain available after the event.

 ## Computer Tutorials

 You will work on the labs at your own pace in small groups with expert guidance (all lecturers from the morning sessions plus teaching assistants).

 Participants are required to bring their own laptop with the most recent release versions of R and Bioconductor installed: R-4.2.x and Bioconductor 3.15 installed (details will be provided).
 Please make sure that your computer’s hardware is sufficiently powered (>=8 GB RAM, >20 GB free disk space) and that you have administrator rights.
-Please set up your computer beforehand; internet connections at the course venue can be slow and unreliable.
+Please set up your computer beforehand; internet connections at the venue can occasionally be slow and unreliable.

 ## Social Programme {#social}